Part Theory of Consciousness:

 in many ways.
 It can not be directly observed in physical phenomena nor can it's presence be demonstrated

 through experimental procedures, or can it's existence be decisively derived by logical inference.
-It therefore really
+It therefore

-physicalistic and functionalistic.
-Especially in psychology consciousness represents a troublesome concept.
-What remains
+materialistic, physicalistic and functionalistic.
+Especially in psychology consciousness represents

-as a logical consequence of this restriction is a concept of man that can not go beyond the levels of some sort of
+a troublesome concept.
+What remains as a logical consequence of this restriction is a concept of man that can not

-automaton, a computer within living matter, a 'biorobot' - in fact, a
+go beyond the levels of some sort of automaton, a computer within living matter, a 'biorobot' - in fact, a

-human beings, as well as other living creatures, cannot have any kind of
+zombie.
+From this perspective, human beings, as well as other living creatures, cannot have any kind of

 intrinsic value whatsoever.
-They
+They can only have

 market value based upon some

-instrumental utility, like serving as a means for
+like serving as a means for

 production, commerce and consumption.
-This market value can solely be dependent of extrinsic variables like supply
+This market value can solely be

-and demand (that are always higly accidental).
-This is exactly of course the way both humans and animals
+This is exactly of course the way both humans and animals are considered and treaten in modern or postmodern

-are considered and treaten in modern or postmodern industrialized 'free market' economy.
+industrialized 'free market' economy.

 There obviously are some serious problems with that picture.
 It excludes many concepts and values